ICAST 2004: Bass Industry Trends & New

 Trader Bay Lure Company

-Harvey Partridge debuted TungSiL sinkers and jig heads made
+Partridge debuted TungSiL sinkers and

-any size, shape and weight.
-Harvey demonstrated egg sinkers, worm
+injection-molded into any size, shape and weight.
+Harvey

-weights, weed guards, soft jigs and bullet weights.
-TungSil is
+and bullet weights.
+TungSil is non-toxic and environmentally

-non-toxic and environmentally safe.
-Jigs and sinkers are flexible
+safe.
+Jigs and sinkers are flexible which Harvey says makes them

-which Harvey says makes them easier to pull free when snagged,
+easier to pull free when snagged, and fish hold on to them longer

-and fish hold on to them longer due to the soft texture.
-Since it
+due to the soft texture.
+Since it is a mixed compound, the

-is a mixed compound, the flexibility can be varied from very hard
+flexibility can be varied from very hard to very soft, depending

-to very soft, depending on the product application, and the
+on the product application, and the weight relative to volume can

-weight relative to volume can be varied also.
+be varied also.

 Suitable for molding many shapes.